Operations- and Uncertainty-Aware Installation of FACTS Devices in a Large Transmission System: Numerical Experiments: methodology justification

-We take the normal operation base-case solution, re-scale all loads up by $5\%$, and juxtapose optimizations with or without including the operational cost into objective.
+The normal operation base-case is taken with all loads re-scaled up by $5\%$, and the resulting optimizations are compared (including and not including the operational cost in the objective).
 The comparison is made for the total cost accumulated in 10 years.
-We observe that the total cost difference between the 0 year case (the operational cost is ignored) and the 10 years case is 2.6$\%$ which is accumulates into 4330 M$\$$ of the total cast saving, while the additional investment (installation) cost is only 550k$\$$.
-The numbers clearly supports our main hypothesis: installation is advantageous and including the operation cost into objective is mandatory for practical grid extension planning.
+It is observed that the difference between the 0-year case (where the operational cost is ignored) and the 10-year case is 2.6$\%$, which results in 4330 M$\$$ of total cost savings; the additional investment (installation) cost is only 550k$\$$.
+The numbers clearly support main hypothesis: installation is advantageous and including the operation cost in the objective is mandatory for practical grid extension planning.
 This is possible because congestion in the system shows a decrease, in addition to the restoration of the feasible solution.

 \paragraph{Scalability}